emdash/irpn/doc/style.md

 Indexed type definitions are basically always multi-line.

-The key difference is that I tabulate parameters in a "right-justified" fashion: all indexed variants must end by naming the type under definition -- I sometimes wish that Idris had something equivalent to Rust's `Self` keyword -- and I find it distracting if these tokens don't visually align:
+The key difference is that I tabulate parameters in a "right-justified" fashion.
+Since all indexed variants must end by naming the type under definition -- I sometimes wish that Idris had something equivalent to Rust's `Self` keyword -- and I find it distracting if these tokens don't visually align:

+#### Tabulated

 ```
 data CoolDependentType : Nat -> Type -> Type where